libnifalcon/libnifalcon/README.txt

 libusb-1.0:
 Windows: Not Available for Windows
-Linux: Fine - HIGHLY RECOMMENDED
+Linux: Fine - RECOMMENDED
-64-bit Linux: Fine - HIGHLY RECOMMENDED
+64-bit Linux: Fine - RECOMMENDED
-OS X: Not Available for OS X
+OS X: Okish - Works great once you get the firmware on, at least

 Note that libnifalcon has been written in such a way that which comm library you use should have little effect on the cross-platform performance of your code.
 However, this is more of a hope than a promise.